joanroig/samplepicker/README.md

 # SAMPLE PICKER

-Simple macOS app that picks and plays a random music file from you samples folder for instant inspiration and fast tagging.
+Simple macOS app that picks and plays a random music file from you samples folder for instant crate digging and fast tagging.

 This app is a quick tool for producers that use samples from a huge library, in my case hip hop music.